Bun Dosa Recipe – A Soft and Spongy Delight

 bun dosa recipe

-• firstly, adding tempering to the batter is optional. however, it enhances the flavour of sponge dosa.
+• Firstly, adding tempering to the batter is optional.
+However, it enhances the flavour of the sponge dosa.

-• additionally, if the pan in thick then you can cook on medium flame. make sure not to burn the dosa.
+• Additionally, if the pan is thick, then you can cook on a medium flame. make sure not to burn the dosa.

 3 COMMENTS